-The Third Workshop on Intelligent and Interactive Writing Assistants
+The Fourth Workshop on Intelligent and Interactive Writing Assistants

 The purpose of this interdisciplinary workshop is to facilitate discussion around writing assistants, thereby enhancing our understanding of their usage in writing process and predicting the consequences.
 To this end, we strive to bring together researchers from the human-computer interaction (HCI) and natural language processing (NLP) communities by alternating our workshop venue between HCI and NLP every year.